If you had one line to summarize your life and your destiny, what would it say? What would you want it to say?

 Today, though, I’m living a much healthier, extremely joy-filled and more productive life.
 I hope my one-liner will reflect more of where I am headed than where I came from.
 It will be a destiny statement.

-I guess I’m thinking about this because on Saturday, I went to a funeral of a brilliant and compassionate man.
+I guess I’m thinking about this because in March 2016, I went to a funeral of a brilliant and compassionate man.
 Dr. William Trumbower was a rare combination of genius, love and humility all wrapped into one.

 As a medical doctor, he could have easily acted arrogant and yet, he spent time with patients no other doctor would and dared to believe they could get healthy with proper nutrition, wellness therapy and care.